 Equity Research Buy-Side Firms

 As the name suggests, the main function of buy-side firms is to buy securities.
 They are the ones who invest heavily in the markets.
-They pool up money from different sources (or their clients) and invest them in order to receive better returns.
-These companies have a dedicated team to conduct in-depth equity research and suggest to them the best stocks to buy.
+They pool up money from different sources (or their clients) and invest in them to receive better returns.
+These companies have a dedicated team to conduct in-depth equity research and suggest the best stocks to buy.
 Examples of buy-side equity research firms are pension funds, asset management firms, insurance companies, etc.

 Equity Research Sell-Side Firms